 gear Rtr = Nin/Ne 1 2.393 2 1.450 3 1.000 4 0.677

 The Stateflow block labeled ShiftLogic implements gear selection for the transmission.
 Double click on ShiftLogic in the model window to open the Stateflow diagram.
 The Model Explorer is utilized to define the inputs as throttle and vehicle speed and the output as the desired gear number.
 Two dashed AND states keep track of the gear state and the state of the gear selection process.
 The overall chart is executed as a discrete-time system, sampled every 40 milliseconds.
-The Stateflow diagram shown in Figure 8 illustrates the functionality of the block.
+The Stateflow diagram shown below illustrates the functionality of the block.

 The shift logic behavior can be observed during simulation by enabling animation in the Stateflow debugger.
 The